MichaelvanLaar/mvlkss/README.md

 ## To Do List

-- [ ] Check if all default block types can be used out of the box or if there are additions required.
 - [ ] Add button block.
 - [ ] Add language switch which should only be displayed if more than one language is set up.
 - [ ] Add hreflang links which should only be included if more than one language is set up.